Aetheris743/GitHub-Classroom-Local-Autograding/README.md

 ```
 ./test
 ```
-this program will run all of the GitHub tests locally, and print the results.
+this program will run all of the GitHub Classroom tests locally, and print the results.
 Indicating whether each test passed or failed with a ✅ or ❌ respectively.
 ```
 EXAMPLE: